mkingsnorth/perspective_plotter_docs/docs/index.rst

 The add-on is inspired by the freely available |fSpy| application, with the added benefit of being directly inside Bender.

+This add-on assumes understanding of 1, 2 and 3 point perspectives as well as a working knowledge of |Blender|.

 .. |Perspective Plotter| raw:: html

    <a href="https://blendermarket.com/products/perspective-plotter" target="_blank">Perspective Plotter</a>